MrNeko-hash526/Banao-assessment/README.md

 - Resize or sanitize uploaded images server-side (e.g., use `sharp`) before storing.
 - Replace manual pathname-based routing with a router (React Router) if the app grows.
 - Add unit tests for server endpoints and frontend components.

-## Contact / Next steps

-If you want, I can:

-- Add a small smoke test that signs up a user including an image (automated script).
-- Add client-side file validation and show file-size error messages.
-- Hide floating controls on small screens or change their position.

 ---